aws-samples/vpn-gateway-strongswan/README.md

 First, you’ll need to upload the certificates and customer gateway private key to an S3 bucket that is accessible from your simulated on-premises environment.

-Next, you’ll also need to create a secret in AWS Secrets Manager and store the passphrase to decrypt the customer gateway private key in that secret.
+Next, you’ll need to create a secret in AWS Secrets Manager and store the passphrase to decrypt the customer gateway private key in that secret.

 The following diagram shows the certificates and the customer gateway private key stored in an S3 bucket.
 The passphrase for the customer gateway private key is stored in a secret in AWS secrets manager.